Asura (October 15)

 When I was first really getting into anime I had seen the first half of this show, and it creeped the hell out of me.
-Watching it this year it didn't quite creep me out like it did back then, but it was still eerily compelling & freaky.
+Watching it this year, it didn't quite creep me out like it did back then, but it was still eerily compelling & freaky.
 George Iida was able to do something that not too many anime end up doing: Creating a story that takes place in the United States & does so with a lot of respect for the nation.
-Iida's style would have worked just as well in live-action, but making it into an anime just gave it even more of an eerie vibe, and the story was intensely gripping.
+Iida's storytelling style would have worked just as well in live-action, but making it into an anime just gave it even more of an eerie vibe, and the story was intensely gripping.
 Super Techno Arts did announce plans to release HARRY on DVD in North America, but those plans never came to fruition, though it does make one wonder how it would have done in the first place.
-Even today it doesn't look like your traditional anime & it's focus on the US would probably turn off most Japanophiles.
+Even today, it doesn't look like your traditional anime & it's focus on the US would probably turn off most Japanophiles.

 Luckily, this world of Iida's hasn't stayed in Japan exclusively.
 Though the original Night Head TV series, which HARRY is supposedly a prequel to, is still left in Japan, Media Blasters did release the anime remake of said series, Night Head Genesis, on DVD here in North America.
 As I said at the end of this review, I do have that release and maybe I'll check it out next year for Halloween.
-While a lot of people tend to worry about nostalgia coming back to hurt them this is series which I was happy to return to and I'm glad I did.
+While a lot of people tend to worry about nostalgia coming back to hurt them, this is series which I was happy to return to and I'm glad I did.
 I would easily recommend this for anyone who wants something completely outside of the anime box.

 The Jump Super Heroes Special Collection DVD Series (January 2, 5, 10, 17, 26, & 30)

-Now, technically, this isn't an entire month that I'm including here; on New Year's Day I reviewed Astro Kyudan: Kessen!
+Now, technically, this isn't an entire month that I'm including here, as on New Year's Day I reviewed Astro Kyudan: Kessen!
 Victory Kyudan-hen for the Playstation 2, and that's not being included here.
 Seriously, though, I couldn't not include the "main attraction" of Jump January in this list.
-Being a fan of Shonen Jump this series of five DVDs released by Shueisha, each containing the first episodes of six different Jump anime, was too intriguing to not buy & review.
+Being a fan of Shonen Jump, this series of five DVDs released by Shueisha, each containing the first episodes of six different Jump anime, was too intriguing to not buy & review.
 Admittedly, there were some oddities (Dr. Slump in Battle Heroes 1, Stop!!
 Hibari-kun! being mixed in with a bunch of 90s properties, Captain being the sole Monthly Jump inclusion, & Dragon Ball GT's inclusion in general) & some notable exclusions (seriously, Shueisha could have easily made a Volume 6 with the likes of Captain Tsubasa, Rurouni Kenshin, Jungle King Tar-chan, City Hunter, Yu-Gi-Oh!, etc.), but overall it was a really cool look at the pre-2000 history of Weekly Shonen Jump.
 The fact that it also gave Moeru!
 Onii-san & Hareluya II BØY their very first DVD releases, even if only their first episodes, was also a neat bonus; unfortunately, neither show has since been scheduled a complete DVD release in Japan.
 Still, with Jump turning 45 this year these DVDs were an excellent way to celebrate that momentous anniversary.